-Smoky haze from two fires fill sky in Baton Rouge, Livingston
+Smoky haze from two fires fills sky in Baton Rouge, Livingston

 Latest Weather Blog

-Smoky haze from two fires fill sky in Baton Rouge, Livingston
+Smoky haze from two fires fills sky in Baton Rouge, Livingston

 DENHAM SPRINGS - A controlled burn in Livingston Parish has sent smoke wafting through the area Wednesday.